-Argument over debt led to South Everett shooting, officials say
+Argument over debt led to Everett shooting, officials say

 - Pete Carroll says Seahawks' offer to Golden Tate in 2014 'didn't get communicated really well'

+Emergency medics transported the victim to Harborview Medical Center in Seattle, where he remains in critical condition, the department said.

-An extensive search of the area for the suspects was unsuccessful, the department said.
+A search of the area for the suspects was unsuccessful.

 A sheriff’s office investigation into the shooting continues.